 Brian is an attorney in the firm's Regulated Business Practice Group and focuses his practice on development, real estate and transactional matters across various industries.
-Recently, Brian has been advising clients on development of renewable energy projects, including anaerobic digester facilities, landfill gas to energy projects, utility scale solar projects and lagoon biogas projects.
+He primarily focuses on advising clients on development of renewable energy projects, including anaerobic digester facilities, landfill gas to energy projects, utility scale solar projects and lagoon biogas projects.
 He has negotiated landfill gas rights agreements, gas purchase agreements on the NAESB form, interconnect agreements for injection of renewable natural gas, and marketing agreements for the sale of environmental attributes from renewable natural gas.
 He has advised clients on all phases of renewable energy project development, including site identification and acquisition, obtaining zoning approvals, financing, community engagement, tax credit and incentive procurement, and carbon accounting under the GHG protocol.
 He has helped clients evaluate financing these projects through Kentucky's EPAD program and other states' PACE program as well as using tax-exempt private activity bonds.
-These renewable energy projects are an extension of his work on the development of CNG fueling stations and assisting clients with fleet conversion to CNG.
+These renewable energy projects are an extension of his work on the development of CNG fueling stations and assisting client with fleet conversion to CNG.

-Additionally, Brian has advised clients in the health care industry for years on the leasing, financing, purchase and sale of skilled nursing facilities, assisted living facilities and medical office buildings and on various operational matters, including complying with Stark and anti-kickback laws, structuring joint ventures, addressing the corporate practice of medicine and negotiating physician contracts.
+Additionally, Brian has advised clients in the health care industry for years on the leasing, financing, purchase and sale of skilled nursing facilities, assisted living facilities and medical office buildings.

 Before entering the legal field, Brian worked for Kindred Healthcare, Inc. in the Compliance Department, where he managed the implementation of several key components of Kindred Healthcare's Corporate Integrity Agreement and helped develop and implement the company's HIPAA compliance program.

 Advising clients on the procurement of renewable natural gas for reduction of Scope 1 carbon emissions.